ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 * AArch64 uses variant 1 TLS as described in ELFTLS_.

+* There are two dialects of TLS supported by the relocations defined in AAELF64_, the traditional dialect described by ELFTLS_ and the descriptor dialect described by TLSDESC_.
+This document describes only the descriptor dialect as this is the default dialect for GCC and the only dialect supported by clang.

 * The thread pointer (TP) is always accessible via the ``TPIDR_EL0`` system register.
 This can be accessed via inlining an ``mrs`` instruction to read the thread pointer.